 Data backup is one form of disaster recovery making it is an essential part of any sensible disaster recovery plan.

 Backing up data cannot always restore all of your system’s data and settings.
-For instance, computer clusters, database servers, or active directory servers may need additional types of disaster recovery since a backup and recovery may not reconstitute them fully.
+For instance, computer clusters, database servers, or active directory servers may need additional types of disaster recovery since a backup and recovery may not entirely reconstitute them fully.

-Today, you can back up a great deal of data using cloud storage; therefore, archiving your data on a local system’s hard drive or external storage is not necessary.
+Today, you can back up a significant deal of data using cloud storage; therefore, archiving your data on a local system’s hard drive or external storage is not necessary.
 What’s more, you can set up your mobile devices using cloud technologies to allow automatic data recovery.

 Data recovery is usually painless.
 Moreover, in the rare case where offsite servers crash, they (offsite servers) have backed up the data further onto their own drives.
 This makes using an offsite server for your backup and recovery an effective method of keeping your information safe.

-Depending on the kinds of data you need to keep your business running, you may choose to back up your data on a daily, weekly or even monthly basis, though most business opt for either of the first two.
+Depending on the kinds of data you need to keep your business running, you may choose to back up your data on a daily, weekly, or even monthly basis, though most business opt for either of the first two.
 However, for financial data, a daily backup is almost a certainty.
 External drives become invaluable in the process of protecting your business data.

 As you can see, both external drive storage and offsite storage options are potential necessities.
 Which one is better for you is entirely dependent on your type of business.
-Since data backup and recovery works basically the same way, the real consideration you must make is whether you need a short-term or long-term solution and whether the short-term option costs more than the long-term one.
+Since data backup and recovery works basically the same way, the real consideration you must make is whether you need a short term or long-term solution and whether the short-term option costs more than the long term one.

 Offsite storage provides more storage but at a recurring cost (payments) while external drive storage is often a one-time charge (purchase cost) unless the drive crashes.

 Cloud backup, or online backup, refers to a data backup strategy that involves sending a copy of your primary data over a public or proprietary network to an off-site server.
-The server is typically hosted by a third-party service provider (CSP) that charges you a fee based on bandwidth, capacity or number of users.
+The server is typically hosted by a third-party service provider (CSP) that charges you a fee based on bandwidth, capacity, or number of users.